Iocqs/Iocqs/README.md

 👋 **Hey!**

-Im lucious!
-I mainly specialize in LUA. but also like to learn other coding languages.
+Im iocqs! (or LOCQS, Lucious, but thos retards stole my names) I mainly specialize in LUA. but also like to learn other coding languages.

 📫 **Where do you reach me?**

 On Discord of course!

-lucious#9999
+locqs#5406

-🤯 **Owner of Warden, The Discord Moderation bot!**
+🤯 **Owner/Developer of Salad.TK
-Fun fact, the bot was made on mobile!
+Fun fact, i code on mobile.